ExaDigiT/Documentation/RAPS.rst

-In the config directory create a system.json file.
+In the raps/config/<mysupercomputer>/ directory create a system.json file.
 Here from the exploded view of a naive supercomputer, we have:

 - 1 CDU pump cooling 2 racks